2020anonymous/online_education_covid19/README.md

 # online_education_covid19

 This repository provides supplementary information for the paper "Evidence from Internet search data shows increasing interest in online education during the COVID-19 pandemic, with females showing a greater increase than males".
+We keep the materials anonymous for double-blind review.

 1. code: see the R script file models.R .